-Project authorship must remain anonymous.
-The names of student participants, their schools, or faculty sponsors, must NOT appear on the boards, narrative/abstract or project title.
-If authorship is revealed on any submission materials the entry will be disqualified.
+narrative/abstract or project title.
+If authorship is revealed on any submission materials the entry will be disgualified.

-Students are required to upload final submissions by 11:59 pm Pacific Time on January 16, 2019.
-If the submission is from a team of students, all student team members will have the ability to upload the digital files.
+Students are required to upload final submissions through the ACSA Competition website at www.acsaarch.org by 5:00 pm, Eastern Time, on January 17, 2018.
+If the Submission is from a team of students all student team members will have the ability to upload the digital files.